 Determining a good sales ranks for books can be a bit tricky.
 Not only do you need to know what a certain sales rank means in terms of overall demand, you also need to make sure you’re getting an accurate representation of that demand by looking at the right sales rank data.

-So, what is a good sales rank for books on Amazon?
 A good sales rank for books on Amazon is anything under 1,000,000.
 This does not mean you should only sell books with sales ranks under 1,000,000 though — there are quite a few factors that can make a book with a sales rank over 1,000,00 worth buying.

 The rest of this article will explain everything there is to know about Amazon book sales ranks: